Paul-Asamoah-Boadu/paul-asamoah-boadu.github.io/index.md

 <h3>Cohort Analysis and Customer Segmentation</h3>

 The project focused on calculating the monthly customer retention rate and effectively segmenting customers based on their behavior, including factors such as recent transactions, purchase frequency, and expenditure.
-Additionally, Power BI was utilised to perform comprehensive analyses of customer segments using Recency, Frequency, and Monetary value.
+Additionally, Power BI was utilised to perform comprehensive analyses of customer segments using cluster.

 <div style="display: flex;">